International Student Accommodation Subsidy

 *CRICOS = Commonwealth Register of Institutions and Courses for Overseas Students

-A Guardian can apply on behalf of international students enrolled in primary or secondary school and aged under 16 years.
-If approved, funds will be paid to the Guardian's Australian bank account.
+A Guardian can apply on your behalf if you are an international student enrolled in primary or secondary school and aged under 18 years.
+If approved, funds will be paid to your Guardian's Australian bank account.

 Who is not eligible?